 Ebsco's e-books can be used by 1 or 3 users at the same time.
 The number of user licenses vary.
 If the e-book is not available, you can reserve it.
 To reserve a book, you need to log in with your Ebsco user ID.

 CABI’s Leisure and Tourism eBooks collection provides over 130 books from the leisure, recreation, sport, hospitality, tourism and culture sectors.
 Books are presented in easy-to-navigate PDF files.
 The dynamic file continues to grow year on year ensuring up-to-date high quality content.

 To read Leisure Tourism eBooks online:

 You will be asked for Haaga-Helia's user ID and password, if you are accessing the resources outside Haaga-Helia's network.

-Safari O'Reilly for Higher Education (formerly Safari Books Online) includes a large collection of e-books, videos and online courses mainly on IT and business.
+Safari O'Reilly for Higher Education (formerly Safari Books Online) includes a large collection of e-books, videos, audio books and online courses mainly on IT and business.

 How to read Safari O'Reilly for Higher Education e-books

 1. Go to Safari O'Reilly for Higher Education.

 2. Log in with your Haaga-Helia e-mail address.

 3. Search for the book you need.
 You can search by title or author or browse books by topic.